burgreen/stack-spack/README.md

 - One can use a `system gcc-7.3.0` to build the `Spack gcc-7.3.0`.
 In fact, we had to do this very thing in the past in order to reliably build some ornery software stacks on our systems.

 - On MacOS systems, one can build `gcc-7.3.0` using a `clang` compiler, but `gcc` on a Mac does not play well with `cmake` and other packages.

-**Be advised:
-A system compiler may succeed in installing the small package (libelf) related to try-compiler.sh, but may fail for various other reasons during the build of the more complex stack packages.
-If this happens, setup another system compiler, and try again.**

 - Below is a typical work flow that selects gcc-7.3.0 as its final system compiler.
 ```